invidian/secure-and-reproducible-arch-linux/README.md

 - Provide optimal security against unauthorized access to online services you use.
 - Provide optimal security against unauthorized access to data on your devices.

-This guide is mainly targets developers and systemd administrators using Linux as daily operating system on their workstations, which either use or would like to use Arch Linux.
+This guide is mainly targets developers and system administrators using Linux as daily operating system on their workstations, which either use or would like to use Arch Linux.

 ## Table of Contents
  1. [Assumptions](#assumptions)